Chinese aircraft carrier Liaoning: Handover to the Navy

 On 23 September 2012, the aircraft carrier was handed over to the PLAN, and was commissioned on 25 September 2012.
 At the commissioning ceremony, the carrier was officially named Liaoning, in honour of the province in which she was retrofitted.
 On 26 December 2012, the People's Daily reported that it would take four to five years for Liaoning to reach full capacity.
 As it was a training ship until 2018, Liaoning was not assigned to any of China's operational fleets.

 According to geopolitical analysts, China could use Liaoning and its future carriers to intimidate other countries that have territorial claims in the South China Sea, as well as extending air control further south of the disputed region.
 In December 2016 the ship exercised in the Western Pacific, including passing through the Miyako Strait between the Japanese islands of Miyako-jima and Okinawa.
 On 18 April 2018, Liaoning took part in the navy's live-fire exercises in the South China Sea, involving 76 fighter jets and 48 warships and submarines.
-The drills came after a large military display presided over by Chinese paramount leader Xi Jinping, and were condemned by Taiwan as "military intimidation".
+The drills came after a large military display presided over by General Secretary of the Chinese Communist Party Xi Jinping, and were condemned by Taiwan as "military intimidation".